 - Use C calling conventions. - C header files must be wrapped in extern "C" directives before they are included from C++. - In C++, nonmember functions can be declared as extern "C" to specify that they have C linkage.
 In this release of ARM Compiler toolchain, having C linkage means that the symbol defining the function is not mangled.
-C linkage can be used to implement a function in one language and call it from another.
+You can use C linkage to implement a function in one language and call it from another.